DebugIt/Alarm-App/README.md

 <br>
 <br>
 A simple Alarm App made in Js, which let's you set Timer.<br>
-Takes value in seconds, a sound is played after the timer is over<br>
+Takes value in seconds * 1000 eg. 1s = 1000 (in value), a sound is played after the timer is over<br>
 Will be soon adding features and visuals
 <br>
 <br>